lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 8.3.
 You shall be fully responsible for your Applications, and for all costs and expenses related to your use of the Tools, including but not limited to the cost of developing and maintaining any Application.
 In particular, access to certain Tools, Lazada Content and increased API call limits may require special certifications and/or be subject to conditions which Lazada may impose from time to time.
 In the event that any special certification or additional condition is required, Lazada has the sole and absolute discretion to hold you responsible for any costs associated with such certification or condition, and to require you to make the necessary modifications to your Application to meet such certification criteria or condition at your sole expense;

 8.4.
-Lazada may disclose any information we have about you (including your identity) if we determine that such disclosure is necessary in connection with any investigation or complaint regarding your use of the Open Platform and/or the Tools and or your Application, or to identify, contact or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) Lazada's rights or property, or the rights or property of visitors to or Users of your Application, including Lazada Users.
+Lazada may disclose any information we have about you (including your identity) if we determine that such disclosure is necessary in connection with any investigation or complaint regarding your use of the Open Platform and/or the Tools and or your Application, or to identify, contact or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) Lazada’s rights or property, or the rights or property of visitors to or Users of your Application, including Lazada Users.
 Lazada reserves the right at all times to disclose any information that Lazada deems necessary to comply with any Applicable Law, legal process (including but not limited to any intellectual property disputes) or governmental request.
 Lazada also may disclose your information when Lazada determines that Applicable Law requires or permits such disclosure, including exchanging information with other companies and organizations for fraud protection purposes.

 **9.INTELLECTUAL PROPERTY RIGHTS**

 9.1.
 You hereby agree and acknowledge that:

 (a)all Intellectual Property Rights in this Open Platform, the Tools, Lazada Marketplaces and Lazada Services belong to the Lazada Group and the respective third-party proprietors;

 (b)save as expressly set out in this Clause, no other rights or licenses (including licenses or rights under any patent, copyright, trade mark or any other Intellectual Property Right) are granted either directly, by implication, or otherwise by the Lazada Group or the relevant third party proprietor thereof; and